 All interested St. Louis Community College students are eligible for this online program.

 - 16 module, 30-hour course with classes on the history and culture of Ireland, and contemporary Ireland in the 21 century.

 - Each module focuses on narratives which can also be identified in American experiences past and present.

 - Online classes include outdoor site visits, guest speakers and professors, and interviews with Irish people across a diverse spectrum.

 - Modules include a resource list and post-class video assignments.

-- Students can complete the course and assignments at their own pace.
+- Students can start and complete the course and assignments at their own schedule and pace.

 - Each program has a pre- and post-program survey, to provide data for you on the success of the learning outcomes of this program.
 It is the ideal way to provide a cultural competency program without the travel component.

 Global Education Studies GLE 101 (1-3 Credit Hours), or independent study college credit may be arranged on individual basis.
 Contact the program coordinator for more information.
 Students who complete the course will receive a certificate of cultural competency from ISA Ireland.

 This program is fully funded by our partner ISA Ireland and available to STLCC students.
 Contact the coordinator for registration details.

 The program is available year around.
 Specifics will be determined on individual basis.

 Will be determined on individual basis depending on the registration and program start date.